By Amy Walker, PM Tactical Network/PEO C3T public affairsJune 27, 2018

-DIRECT securely leverages the ARNG's organic satellite-based tactical network transport equipment, the same used by the Active Army, to tap into the Army's robust tactical network, which enables mission command and voice, video and data communications anywhere in the world without need of static infrastructure.
+DIRECT securely leverages the Army National Guard's organic satellite-based tactical network transport equipment, the same used by the Active Army, to tap into the Army's robust tactical network, which enables mission command and voice, video and data communications anywhere in the world without need of static infrastructure.

-To date, 20 states (21 systems; hurricane-prone states get two) out of the planned 54 U.S. states and territories have received the system.
+To date, 20 states out of the planned 54 U.S. states and territories have received the system.
 These units are now ready to deploy DIRECT if called upon to support disaster relief efforts or other civil support missions.

-DIRECT is replacing the legacy Joint Incident Site Communication Capability (JISCC), previously used by some ARNG units.
+DIRECT is replacing the legacy Joint Incident Site Communication Capability, or JISCC, previously used by some Army National Guard units.
 Although JISCC assisted first responder communications at the incident site, it did not enable the military and first responders to directly communicate over the Army's robust tactical network.
 Additionally, unlike JISCC, DIRECT falls under a funded Army program of record, so training and sustainment are built into the program.
 This stability will enable the Guard to more easily and cost effectively operate, manage and maintain the equipment.

-The ARNG plans to inject DIRECT into the cooperative disaster response training exercises it regularly conducts with state emergency response agencies to validate and ensure disaster response plans are effective.
+The Army National Guard plans to inject DIRECT into the cooperative disaster response training exercises it regularly conducts with state emergency response agencies to validate and ensure disaster response plans are effective.